 - Ann True is President of Friends of the VPL.
 She became a board member in spring of 2015 and has shared her professional experience in fundraising with the Friends.
-Happy to share her talents with Friends, Ann is also known for her abilities to write HTML from scratch and manage a database, and for always having a book with her.
+Happy to share her talents with Friends, Ann is also known for her abilities in database management, email and web design, sewing and quilting skills, and for always having a book with her.
 Talk to Ann about fundraising and how Friends of the VPL supports your library.
 Ann loves the library because it provides free books and access to information for everyone!

 - Zoe Beavis joined Friends of the VPL in November 2014, volunteered at her first Used Book Sale in December, and became a board member in March 2015.
 Zoe is a professional administrator with over 10 years’ experience in the higher education sector.
 In her work and volunteering, she creates meeting opportunities and promotes collaboration between people.
 Zoe is also a passionate reader with two degrees in English literature and she loves to run.
-Talk to Zoe about volunteer/membership or her role as Secretary for Friends.
+Talk to Zoe about volunteering and membership.
 Zoe loves the library because she sees it as a vital community resource: it is the last free public space that enriches everyone who engages with its services.

 - Sunny Brar joined the Friends board in September 2016.
 By day, Sunny works in research and communications.
 By night, she also volunteers with an organization called Young Women in Business that supports young women in the early stages of their careers by providing leadership, mentorship and networking skills.
 Sunny’s role there is VP of Corporate Relations, as she secures support and sponsorship of the organization.
 Talk to Sunny about Friends’ Fundraising and Advocacy: opportunities that connect the community with the library.
 What Sunny loves the most about the library is that it provides free access to books and resources, while creating a safe and open space for everyone, from kids to adults, to share their love of books.